rabobank/cf-metrics-exporter/README.md

 # Open Telemetry

-The agent will send the RPS metric to an Open Telemetry endpoint if the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable is set.
+The agent will send the RPS metric to an Open Telemetry endpoint if the `MANAGEMENT_OTLP_METRICS_EXPORT_URL` environment variable is set.
 It only supports the http protocol and no authentication as of yet.
 The metric name is `custom_throughput`.
 The unit is `1/s`.
 The attributes are:
 - `cf_application_name`